ishkawa/APIKit/README.md

 GitHub.cancelRequest(GitHub.Endpoint.RateLimit)
 ```

-If you want to filter requests to be cancelled, add closure that identifies the request shoule be cancelled or not.
+If you want to filter requests to be cancelled, add closure that identifies the request should be cancelled or not.

 ```swift
 GitHub.cancelRequest(GitHub.Endpoint.SearchRepositories.self) { request in